Morgan-min-e1668447343461.png

 Engagement Director

-I began my career at The Vanguard Group before pivoting to development and joining the Peace Corps in Benin.
-As a Peace Corps Volunteer, I used my private sector work experience to support entrepreneurs and small business owners in developing their business operations.
-I have a Master of Public Administration (MPA) from the London School of Economics and a Bachelor of Science in Economics and Business Administration from Drexel University.
+My work is inspired by my time as a Peace Corps Volunteer in Benin, where I supported young entrepreneurs in starting and growing businesses.
+I also have experience working in financial services and academia.
+I have a Master of Public Administration (MPA) from the London School of Economics and a Bachelor of Science in Economics and Business Administration from Drexel University

 Languages: English, French (although I haven’t spoken in years, and my French has evolved into Franglais)